Why Do Fraudsters Target My Parents?

 Investment scams target your parents because that's where the money is—and because fraudsters see seniors as an easy sell.
 Additionally, senior investors are vulnerable because of:

-Cognitive impairments.
-Not only do elderly investors make their own financial mistakes as cognitive ability declines, but fraudsters take are more than happy to take advantage of those who seem confused and have memory trouble.
+- Cognitive impairments.
+Not only do elderly investors make their own financial mistakes as cognitive ability declines, but others are more than happy to take advantage of those who seem confused and have memory trouble.

 What Can I Do to Help My Parents or Loved Ones?

 The most important step is to open the lines of communication.
+Most seniors are not comfortable talking about financial matters, so you may need to take the initiative.
 Look at common scams together, talk about ways to research, and pay attention to who they are spending time with.
-If you can't dissuade your parent from a “fishy” investment, then attend the seminar or meeting along with them.
+If you can't dissuade your parents from a “fishy” investment, then attend the seminar or meeting along with them.
 Talk about it afterward as you go over documents.
-The signs of fraud are often right in front of your nose—and just learning how to spot false promises can go a long way toward prevention.
+The signs of elder fraud are often right in front of your nose—and just learning how to spot false promises can go a long way toward prevention.

 Here are some examples of potential false promises to watch out for: